regan-karlewicz-finsight/rabbitmq-website/docs/management/index.md

 #### Troubleshoot the issue

 These are the most common reasons this issue occurs:
 - The browser cannot physyically open a http connection with the OpenId Connect Discovery endpoint.
-Copy and paste the url in the error message into the browser and see if you can get a reply.
+Copy and paste the URL in the error message into the browser and see if you can get a reply.
 - If you cannot get a reply then investigate whether the OpenId Connect Discovery endpoint is running at all and/or whether there is any firewall which blocks the access.
 - If you can get a reply then check the browser's console and see if there is an error similar to this one:

   `Access to fetch at 'https://<the_issuer_url>>/.well-known/openid-configuration' from origin '<rabbitmq_url_to_management_ui>' has been blocked by CORS policy`.

   This error means that the browser is blocking the response and therefore it is not delivering it to the management ui.
 This is due to the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) policy.
-You should ask the administrator of your Identity Provider to add the RabbitMQ management ui's url to the list of allowed **origins**.
+You should ask the administrator of your Identity Provider to add the RabbitMQ management UI's URL to the list of allowed **origins**.

 ### OpenId Discovery endpoint not compliant {#openid-Discovery-endpoint-not-compliant}